iperezav/iperezav.github.io/papers/ivan_perez_avellaneda/main.md

 ## Introduction

-Control systems describe the dynamics of many of the mechanisms in the engineering field.
+Control systems describe the dynamics of mechanisms driven by an input vector.
+In engineering, many of these systems are affected by disturbances or are complex enough that a simplified version of the model is used instead.
+This endows the systems with uncertainty and impairs their safety operations.
+The reachable set is a tool that helps analyse the safety-related properties.
+For example, the overestimation of the reachable set is associated to safety and obstable avoidance and the underestimation to the *liveness* of the system [@Chen2015;@Seo2019].

+Different methodologies are used to compute the reachable set or an approximation of it.
+Among the most popular techniques are the Hamilton-Jacobi framework (HJ) [@Bansal2017;@Mitchell2007;@Mitchell2005] which uses game theory between two players where one player drives the system away from the goal while the other moves it towards the goal, contraction-based which uses contraction theory [@Maidens2015;@Bullo2022] on the Jacobian of the vector field of the system, interval-based which uses interval analysis and monotone systems [@Scott2013;@Meyer2019;@Jafarpour2024], and mixed-monotonicity [@Coogan2020].
+There is also the simulation-based rechability [@Fan2017;@Huang2012] and recently Chen-Fliess series have been used for this purpose.
+Most of the techniques are affected by the *curse of dimensionality*.

+To tackle the problem of the complexity as the dimension increases, in @He2024, the authors use HJ and a way to decompose the projections of the system.
+The use of zonotopes in the interval approach has been shown to have low complexity.

-In [@Qasem2024] the inverted pendulum is described as control system taking ... as the inputs and in [@He2024], the planar vertical take-off and landing (PVTOL) which describes a simplified unmanned aircraft vehicle (UAV) model is used to analyze the reachability of the system.
+%In [@Qasem2024] the inverted pendulum is described as control system taking ... as the inputs
+%and in [@He2024], the planar vertical take-off and landing (PVTOL) which describes
+%a simplified unmanned aircraft vehicle (UAV) model is used to analyze the reachability of
+%the system.

-A Chen-Fliess series provides a local representation of the output of a non-linear control-affine system in terms of its input.
+A Chen-Fliess (CFS) series provides a local representation of the output of a non-linear control-affine system in terms of its input.
 Given its coefficients, the series overlooks the dynamics when computing the output.
 This is important in cases where the system is unknown or affected by uncertainty.
+In @Perez2022, a version of noncommutative differential calculus was developed to represent the derivative of a CFS.
+This was used to perform reachability analysis by applying second degree optimization of CFS in @Perez2023.

-A Python library for the computation of Chen-Fliess series is introduced and it is used to perform reachability analysis of non-linear system by assuming the input functions can be piece-wise approximated.
+In the present work, a Python library for the computation of Chen-Fliess series is introduced and it is used to perform reachability analysis of non-linear system by assuming the input functions can be piece-wise approximated.
 A polynomial of the Chen-Fliess series is obtained and then optimized to get the